About

 Who Am I?

+My name is Christina.
+Nice to meet you!
 I’m a writer, mom & home cook.
 I believe knowing how to make yourself a good meal is empowering.

 During my childhood learning to make ends meet while still making satisfying meals was just the way things were done.
 We didn’t have much, but we felt like we had plenty.
 That’s the power of food and knowing how to use what’s on hand.
-A hearty bowl of stew, bread made with your own hands, even a steaming pot of homemade beans – all of these simple pleasures have the power to nourish both body and soul.

 My family saved even the smallest bits of leftovers so that they could be combined into a “mix up bowl” and make a meal for someone.
 We made lasagna with cottage cheese because we couldn’t afford ricotta.
 And if my brother and I wanted a stick of gum (a treat) my grandmother would split one stick three ways – 1/3 for me, 1/3 for my brother, and that last bit for Nana, because she liked chewing gum too.

 You may think these experiences made us kids feel deprived, but just the opposite was true.
 We felt taken care of and empowered.
 Frugal living, knowing how to stretch a meal, and understanding which food substitutions will do goes a long way.
-To this day I never worry about putting food on the table because I know I can make a meal everyone will love using whatever is available.
+To this day I never worry about putting food on the table because I know I can make a meal using whatever is available.

 My Culinary Background